cesia-cora/cadmus/readme.md

 - Cute 3D images from [Ouch!][def3]

 ### Why "Cadmus"?
-Cadmus is the greek god literature and writing.
+Cadmus is the greek god of literature and writing.

 ### Installation and usage:
 `pip install -r requirements.txt`